Educational and Departmental Activities

 Grand Rounds

-Weill Cornell Medicine psychiatry residents participate in weekly, bi-campus psychiatric grand rounds that include NewYork-Presbyterian/Weill Cornell Medical Center and NewYork-Presbyterian Westchester Behavioral Health Center.
-All presentations have been conducted via Zoom since the beginning of the COVID-19 pandemic.
+Weill Cornell Medicine psychiatry residents participate in weekly, bi-campus psychiatric grand rounds that include NewYork-Presbyterian/Weill Cornell Medical Center and NewYork-Presbyterian Westchester Behavioral Health.
+Presentations are conducted in-person and via zoom.

 Morbidity and Mortality Conferences